camilodoa/deig/README.md

 We're creating a more efficient GAN-alternative technique that leverages evolution as an adversarial process.
 We are evolving a population of images by using a discriminator output as their "fitness" and updating them with random mutation/recombination at each generational step.

-## Future goals

-Use an SVM discriminator and compare the output with a neural net discriminator.

 ## Teams

 We need to divide people up to take care of the following items: